Erm, a warning has been issued after students caught a couple having sex on Bristol Downs

 “It’s just something that people need to be aware of, if they don’t go up on the site a lot.
 When you have people living in a place where they feel that’s a place where it’s their home, it gives the idea that you can do things that you might not ordinarily do.
 They were in a public place, in broad daylight, right next to a pavement.”

-The location of the incident hasn’t been released; however, it comes at a time when Bristol City Council has issued warnings about safety in the area.
+The location of the incident hasn’t been released, however Bristol City Council issued warnings about safety in the area as a result.
 Evidence of sites being used as organised toilet facilities and containing human waste has been highlighted, suggesting the area poses more than just an aesthetic risk.

 The Downs has been an area of contention for some time, due to the number of caravans and settlements that have appeared in the past couple of years.
 Residents have held protests against the area’s alleged misuse, with the issue gaining national attention.
 Luckily, this case seems more like content for Overheard@UoB than the BBC.